THE CZECH REPUBLIC

 We will also visit a local wine cellar one evening for a meal and wine tasting.

-On day nine we will drive to the airport straight after breakfast, arriving in good time for our flight home.
+On day eight we will drive back to Prague, arriving in good time for our flight home.

 If you would like to add on a city break in Prague at the end or beginning of the trip please let us know on the booking form so that we can book appropriate flights.
 We are happy to arrange anything you need; hotels, transport or guiding.
 Please feel free to ring us to discuss your plans.